 The Secrets of Nomad Living

-In this new memoir, our friend and consummate traveler, Nomadic Matt shares his decade-long journey.
+In this memoir, our friend and consummate traveler, Nomadic Matt shares his decade-long journey.
 More than the places he’s been, it offers lessons only long-term travel can teach us about the world and ourselves.
-We’ve known Matt since 2011 and have seen his incredible rise as an travel media star and were impressed not just with the quality of his writing, but his brutal honesty.
+We’ve known Matt since 2011 and have seen his incredible rise as a travel media star and were impressed not just with the quality of his writing, but his brutal honesty.
 Ten Years a Nomad reminds us that vulnerability takes bravery and success starts with the risks we take.

 Inflatable Solar Lanterns

 We already loved our Luci inflatable solar light but its virtues were completely affirmed when our friends at Divergent Travelers (who don’t have the storage of an RV) said, “My Luci inflatable solar light goes everywhere I travel.
 We have used it in our tents while camping, on picnic tables while enjoying a nice summer night and to light up pathways.”
 No batteries needed, it’s made of tough waterproof material, charged by the sun, and creates an inviting light that lasts for hours—be it for an emergency or ambiance.

 The sensible meeting point between a space-hogging Dopp kit and a janky Ziploc, Flanabags are just what we need for toiletries!
 These TSA-compliant, quart-sized bags with wrist straps are thin, sturdy, and in a variety of patterns to add a little fun.
 Our friend Marielena of Epic 7 Travel says “I’ve been using mine for three years and it looks brand new!”
 We particularly like that the gusseted bottom gives it enough structure to stand up on its own for easy riffling.
 We’d recommend the Travel Duo for a more complete gift.

 Beautiful Photo Puzzles